paulness/JIRATicketReferencesInBuild/README.md

 # JIRATicketReferencesInBuild
 This PowerShell script, produces a text file containing all the JIRA ticket reference numbers for the current sprint/release.
 It works well with the automated deployment/continous integration tool TeamCity.

-The end result is that you can visit your UAT/QA website at http://www.yourwebsitehere.com/releaselog.txt and see a file similar to the sample one here.
+The end result is that you can visit your UAT/QA website at http://www.yourwebsitehere.com/releaselog.txt and see a file similar to the sample one https://github.com/paulness/JIRATicketReferencesInBuild/blob/master/releaselog.txt.

 Prerequisites